wighawag/hardhat-deploy/README.md

 The `runAtTheEnd` is a boolean that if set to true, will queue that script to be executed after all other scripts are executed.

-These set of fields allow more flexibility to organize the script.
+These set of fields allow more flexibility to organize the scripts.
 You are not limited to alphabetical order.

 Finally the function can return true if it wishes to never be executed again.
 This can be usfeul to emulate migration scripts that are meant to be executed only once.
 Once such script return true (async), the `id` field is used so to track execution and if that field is not present when the script return true, it will fails.